Liberty State Park: History

 It is estimated the park suffered $20 million in damages during Superstorm Sandy in October 2012.
 In June 2016, the Central Railroad of New Jersey Terminal reopened after a $20 million renovation to repair the extensive damage caused by Sandy.
-The Nature Interpretive Center reopened in June 2021.
+The Nature Center reopened in June 2021.

 On January 11, 2018, it was announced by New Jersey Department of Environmental Protection (NJDEP) that the interior 240 acre of the park that have been closed off to the public for decades due to hazardous material and severely contaminated land would be remediated for the entire community to safely enjoy.
 The restoration is to be done in phases with the initial phase focusing on a 23 acre parcel of the interior.
-There is currently no timeline yet for the remediation but the funding is to come from natural resource damage settlements.
-Work would begin in 2021 but unfortunately that has never happened and the land sits fenced off and contaminated to this day.
+There is currently no firm timeline yet for the remediation but the funding is to come from natural resource damage settlements.
+Work was slated to begin in 2021 and ultimately began in 2023.
+In 2024, the NJDEP announced an additional $7.3 million the continued revitalization efforts.

 Points of interest

+Central Railroad of New Jersey Terminal

+On the northern most shore of the park is The Central Railroad of New Jersey (CRRNJ) Terminal.
+The terminal operated from 1889 to 1964 and also served the Central Railroad of New Jersey-operated Reading Railroad, the Baltimore and Ohio Railroad, and the Lehigh Valley Railroad.
+An estimated 10.5 million immigrants that were processed at Ellis Island entered the United States through the station.
+Today, it serves as a museum and ticket office for ferry service to Ellis Island and Liberty Island which operates from the Hudson River side of the terminal.